2022 key criteria

 Awarded to a product or service that has delivered measurable benefit to end users either within an organisation or across organisations.
 Entries should make clear what the innovation is and how success has been measured.
 This category includes the use of collaborative technologies from zoom to virtual reality to bespoke developments.

 Awarded to an innovative new development or service that delivers a new class of solution or type of benefit.
-This category does not need to demonstrate 12 months’ worth of customer results before being submitted as it is intended to allow UK inventiveness to be showcased through these Awards.
+This category does not need to demonstrate 12 months’ worth of results before being submitted as it is intended to allow UK inventiveness to be showcased through these Awards however, products should at least be able to showcase some early measurable results.

 Awarded to an innovative new product or service that has delivered measurable benefit for customers in areas such as data centres, networking, systems management, server hardware and software, storage, application development, IT support or other business infrastructure applications.